 It's astounding to me to do something like that without some writing.
-And why in the first place, why would

-''' 1 the money ever go to the trust account if there was a side deal?
-There was no reason for that to go into his trust 3 account.
+And why in the first place, why would deal?
+There was no reason for that to go into his trust account.
 So he obviously gave him some kind of notice as, is there something going on.
 He tells his clients, you got to have documents to paper this deal.
 He doesn't.
 And then we know what documents he knows he thinks need to paper that deal, because he sends them. '''